 How to Start a Scholarship Fund

-But implementing a program on your own requires extra time, money and training.
+But creating and managing a program on your own requires extra time, money and training.
 Ongoing marketing, application reviews, customer service and disbursement of funds can all add an excessive administrative burden on your internal team.
-We are experts in managing education assistance programs for corporations and foundations of all sizes – partnering with us will help give you back your time and save you money.
+We are experts in managing scholarships and tuition assistance programs for corporations and foundations of all sizes – partnering with us will help give you back your time and save you money.

 Clarify your audience